 On occasion, the story can feel scattered in Mondocane, flitting between the main story and subplots uncertainly, but the driving force of the central narrative – the Ants and its two new members – ensures the thrills rarely let up.
 Federico Bisozzi (Hypersleep) and Davide Tomat’s (Press) synth-heavy, droning score pulsates along with the action; it wouldn’t feel too out of place in a John Carpenter film.
 Indeed, Mondocane’s Taranto bears resemblance to the enclosed prison of Manhattan Island in Carpenter’s Escape from New York (1981).
 It is in these similarities to previous works where Mondocane both sings and falters; the dystopian world it builds is stunningly realised, but it feels familiar, adding little new to this subgenre.

 Celli’s film might not be an innovative, ground-breaking piece of work, but it works well in what it sets out to be: an action thriller with interesting characters and memorable set pieces.
 There are rarely moments of boredom in this gritty, cyberpunk-style world, and when the surprisingly optimistic ending hits, the emotional connection with these young characters is more apparent than you might expect.

-Mondocane is now available to rent or own early on all major digital platforms, and will be released on VOD on June 28, 2022.
+Mondocane is now available to watch on all major digital platforms.